coconutlulz/eng-exercise/README.md

 ## Design

+Python 3 is the language of choice.
+While it is the first version of Python that I learnt (in 2009), most of my career has been in Python 2.
+This was a good opportunity to brush up on the later version, as 2.x is approaching end-of-life.

 Redis was chosen as the database as I am familiar with it, it is simple to use and it is extremely fast.
 I had initially attempted to use DynamoDB, but found that I was spending too much time trying to learn its intricacies.
 Redis, in contrast, is trivial to set up and start using.

 Traditional database models are not used here.
 Initially, I tried to find a Redis ORM (similar to the one that we had created in Digit Game Studios), but none met my expectations.
 One potential candidate was *astra*.
 For the sake of simplicity, I reverted to using manual Redis commands.

+A Dockerfile and docker-compose.yml are included as a basis for containerisation, should the server ever need to be deployed via AWS or similar provider.

 ## Running
 > $ docker-compose -f docker-compose.yml up -d